StbJava/StbImageJava/README.md

 It is based on the code of stb_image.h(version 2.22).

+# Adding Reference
+Download latest jar from [Releases](https://github.com/StbJava/StbImageJava/releases) and reference it from the project.

 # Usage
 Following code loads image from byte array and converts it to 32-bit RGBA:
 ```java